shehryar49/zuko/README.md

 To install your build create C:\plutonium and copy plutonium.exe to it. **Note that binaries for Windows are already available on the [website](https://plutonium-lang.000webhostapp.com).
 So you don't really have to build plutonium from source on Windows unless you want to contribute.**

 ## Linux/Unix:
 Just run the shell script install.sh it will build,test and install plutonium.
 It uses CMake for the build process.
 Also make sure you have libreadline-dev installed on your system.
 This is used by the Plutonium REPL on Unix like systems.
+The installation path is /opt/plutonium.
+The install.sh script also creates a symbolic link of /opt/plutonium/plutonium in /usr/bin .
+NOTE: Mac OS users will have to configure PATH manually because the symbolic link creation in /usr/bin is not allowed there.

 ## Testing your build